-A series of roadways connect project entries at Dell'Osso Drive as Stage 1 joins with Stage 2A.
-These streets service the majority of the project through Stage 2A, connecting existing and future phases to the East and West.
+A series of roadways connect project entries as Stage 2B joins with Old River District (Phase 2).
+These streets service the majority of the project through Stage 2B, connecting existing and future phases to the East and West.
 It is important to establish a project theme as these entries are gateways into and through major project amenities, such as lakes, parks, trails, and open space.